rhyannonjoy/api-docs-glossary/docs/core-concepts.md

 for other computers, programs, or services, also known as the server

-_Source - Module 5, Lesson 1 "REST API Fundamentals"_
+**Source**: UW API Docs - Module 5, Lesson 1, "REST API Fundamentals"

+---

 ### API security